mehmetozkn/swiftui-computer-store-app/README.md

 ### Summary

-- User can create account
+- User can create account and login
 - Logged in users can view the products, add products to their cart, remove items from their cart, see the total amount and complete their order.

 ### Includes